cedricg-mirror/reflexions/Configuration.md

 ## Stop Condition <a name="stopcondition"></a>

 Reflexions monitoring can be stopped either manually from the GUI or automatically when specific conditions defined in the configuration file are met
+As a reminder, stoping supervision will *not* kill any supervised process or thread

 Conf:
 ```xml